 By using cloud storage, we can address this problem.
 The service provider will handle most technical work, so an on-site team of technicians is no longer required.

-Another way education institutions can cut costs is using a pay-per-use basis.
-They will only charge for the specific types of service based on the amount of virtual machine space in use.
+Another way institutions can cut costs is by using a pay-per-use basis.
+They will only charge for specific types of service based on the amount of virtual machine space in use.
 In other words, by migrating to the cloud, users can freely utilize a premium platform without worrying about technical problems.
 These outcomes lead to an overall decrease in maintenance costs.

 To illustrate, a Canadian school division, which consists of 4,800 students and 19 schools, has benefited from moving to cloud storage.
 This decision saves them $12,000 per year and allows their IT staff to have time for other important tasks.